-NOTICE These engines have been developed and validated using the BRP XPS Synthetic blend oil.
-BRP recommends the use of its XPS Synthetic blend oil at all times.
+NOTICE Rotax engines have been developed and validated using XPS synthetic blend oil.
+BRP recommends the use of its XPS engine oil at all times.
 If the recommended XPS engine oil is not available, use a 10W40 motorcycle oil compatible with wet clutches and meeting both requirements for API service classification SL, SJ, SM or SN and JASO MA2 classification.
 Do not add any additives to the recommended oil.
-Damage caused by oil which is not suitable for the engine may not be covered by the BRP limited warranty.
+Damage caused by oil which is not suitable for the engine may not be covered by the BRP limited warrantv.